 Let’s assume that your online business has a really sharp customer marketing and retention team.
 They are constantly dreaming up new offers and incentives to entice your customers to spend more, keep them happy and keep them coming back again and again.
 Let’s even say that the team is great at slicing and dicing your customer database to identify particular segments of customers worth targeting with particular offers.
 Overall, you are pleased with their performance as you watch your customer retention and lifetime values increase.
 What more can you expect?

 Actually, you can expect a lot more!
 The fact is that even the smartest marketers are incapable of thinking in an unlimited number of dimensions.
-It’s simply too difficult to juggle the myriad variables involved in accurately measuring the effectiveness of every campaign, determining which campaigns are most effective for which customer personas, and identifying ever smaller and more focused customer target groups to get even higher campaign response.
+It’s simply too difficult to juggle the myriad variables involved in accurately measuring the effectiveness of every campaign, determining which campaigns are most effective for which customer personas, and identifying even smaller and more focused customer target groups to get even higher campaign response.

 In other words, there is a high cost of generalization when it comes to customer marketing.
 Until the marketing team has discovered the ideal matches between every campaign and every customer persona, they are leaving money on the table.

 The solution is to implement an approach that systematically replaces relatively crude campaign-customer matches with ever more fine-tuned and personalized marketing efforts.
 This is where the big money is!